re-data/re-data/README.md

 # Source code

-As dbt packages, currenlty need to be a seperate github repos - most of source code of re_data is [here](https://github.com/re-data/dbt-re-data)
+As dbt packages, currently need to be a seperate github repos - most of source code of re_data is [here](https://github.com/re-data/dbt-re-data)

 # Community